Chinese New Year Animals & Chinese Zodiac - A Great Children's Bedtime Story

-The New Lunar Year or Chinese New Year marks the beginning of a Chinese calendar year and is named after an animal.
+The New Lunar Year or Chinese New Year marks the beginning of a Chinese calendar year and each cycle is named after an animal.
 Do you know how this came about?

 Short Bedtime Stories for Kids

 As in any folklore, legends, or mythologies, there are many versions of the story.
 Likewise, there are also many versions of the Chinese Zodiac story.
 The version that you are about to read is based on the great race.
-This Chinese New Year animals story is probably the best version and is great for the kid's bedtime story.
+This Chinese New Year animals story is probably the best version and is great as children bedtime story.

 Invitation to a Grand Race